tarzanmeetsjane/FoundryToolchain12/replit.md

 - **SMART ACCOUNT DISABLE CONFIRMED**: User confirmed "yes" to proceed with smart account disabling - created step-by-step disable guide at /smart-account-disable-steps for MetaMask and Uniswap
 - **NEW WALLET ADDRESS**: User provided 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 - investigating if this is alternative deployment wallet or Remix test address
 - **REMIX TEST ACCOUNT CONFIRMED**: User clarified "thats what i copy and pasted here from the account in remix" - 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 is clean Remix test account perfect for bypass deployment
+- **DELEGATION TARGET IDENTIFIED**: User clarified "no thats not my wallet that what it brought me to in remix when i copied the delegation button" - 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 is the DESTINATION of EIP 7702 delegation, not a clean wallet
 - **TOKENS MINTED**: 1,990,000 ETHR tokens successfully created and transferred to user wallet
 - **LEGAL COMPLIANCE**: Final branding "Ethereum Recovery" (ETHR) - professional and trademark-safe
 - **MIGRATION EXECUTED**: migrateMyTrappedETHG() function called successfully with 2 event logs